Part 1

 Looking inside, one of them proclaimed, “Father will be pleased!”
 Then they turned with a flutter of capes and headed toward the school.
 They hadn’t gotten far when Phiale heard a shriek.
 She smiled, wondering what the cursed emerald had revealed.

-The night was breezy and warm as moviegoers filed into a small downtown theater for that week’s Throwback Thursday Terror feature: The Hunchback of Notre Dame (the 1920s poster featured a gypsy dancing with a goat standing on its hind legs).
+The night was breezy and warm as moviegoers filed into a small downtown theater for that week’s Terror Tuesday Throwback feature: The Hunchback of Notre Dame (the 1920s poster featured a gypsy dancing with a goat standing on its hind legs).
 Passing the brightly lit ticket booth, Phiale pointed out a long narrow bruise on the back of Windi’s leg.

 “That’s probably from sleeping with a hoe last night.”